-Instead of saving what’s left after spending, this method flips the script.
-Set money aside before you start spending.
+Instead of saving what’s left after spending, you flip the script by setting money aside before you even start spending.
 It’s a mindset shift that helps you build long-term wealth, gain financial discipline, and stay prepared for volatile trading conditions.

-In this guide, we’ll break down what does paying yourself first mean, how it works, and how to apply it to your trading or investing journey.
+In this guide, H2T Funding will break down what is the pay yourself first method, how it works, and how to apply it to your trading or investing journey.
 You’ll also learn how it compares to other budgeting styles, the best tools to get started, and common mistakes to avoid.

 1. What is the pay yourself first method?

-The pay-yourself-first method is a proactive budgeting approach where you allocate a fixed portion of your income to savings or investments before spending on anything else.
+A clear pay yourself first definition is that it’s a proactive budgeting approach where you allocate a fixed portion of your income to savings or investments before spending on anything else.
 Instead of treating savings as an afterthought, you make it your top financial priority.

-This method is rooted in the idea of financial self-respect: you work hard for your money, so you should reward your future self before catering to current wants.
+The idea is rooted in financial self-respect: you work hard for your money, so you should reward your future self before catering to current wants.
 Whether you're building an emergency fund, saving for retirement, or funding your trading capital, the concept stays the same: save first, spend later.

-In contrast to traditional budgeting where income is divided among bills, necessities, and finally savings, the pay yourself first budget method ensures your goals don’t get left behind.
+In contrast to traditional budgeting, where income is divided among bills, necessities, and finally savings, the pay yourself first budget method ensures your goals don’t get left behind.
+Compared to creating a personal budget, this method puts savings at the very top of the priority list.
 It works especially well for:

 - Traders looking to set aside consistent capital